suriyadeepan/suriyadeepan.github.io/_posts/2016-06-06-ml-basics-course.markdown

 ## Linear Regression

 Regression is a statistical method for modeling the relationship between a set of (independent) variables.
 Linear regression basically assumes a linear model.
 What is linear model?
-A model that is linear in parameters but can still use the independent variables in non-linear forms like $$x^{2} and \log x$$.
+A model that is linear in parameters but can still use the independent variables in non-linear forms like $$x^{2}$$ and $$\log x$$.